 On May 31, 2012, the Company completed the sale of its Electrodes business for total consideration of \$4.9 million.
-Of the total consideration, \$0.8 million remains in escrow for settlement of potential future indemnity claims.
-This amount is expected to be released to the Company in the second quarter of 2013.
+Of the total consideration, \$0.8 million was released from escrow to the Company in the second quarter of 2013.